-The cover of your book is very important so it’s definitely worth spending some time on.
-It is probably one of the key areas that self-published writers fall down on.
-If what you have produced doesn’t look great on the outside then people are going to be much less likely to take a peek inside.
+You shouldn’t judge a book by its cover – but your readers certainly will.
+It’s probably one of the key areas that self-published writers fall down on.
+If your book doesn’t look great on the outside, then people are going to be much less likely to take a peek inside.

 “Take a copy of your book cover into store, go to the relevant shelf and see if it fits.
 Does it stand out?
 If it does, it’s probably wrong.
 The blurb and the cover and the writing is unique, but the only way the reader will discover it is if the packaging explains, at a subconscious level, what the words are about.
 You wouldn’t expect to open a cornflakes pack and find pasta, would you?
 Same deal.”

-The best book covers, particularly those that are going to be seen as thumbnails on a computer screen as well as across the floor of a bookshop in hard copy, should have a large, easy-to-read title and author name on them.
+The best book covers, particularly those that are going to be seen as thumbnails on a computer screen as well as in a bookshop in hard copy, should have a large, easy-to-read title and author name on them.
 This makes it much easier for the reader to identify the book.

 Emma Barnes (of Snow Books) has some excellent advice on titles: she warns against covers where the title looks “plonked” over the background image.
-The font and the text spacing and position should be integrated with the image.
+The font, text spacing and position should be integrated with the image.
 She also has some helpful rules of thumb to make sure your cover typography observes the conventions of the genre:

 Zombie / werewolf / vampire horror has a layer or two of distressing: